-- Adult-Gerontology Acute Care - minimum of six months of recent adult critical care or adult acute care nursing experience
+- Adult-Gerontology Acute Care: minimum of six months of recent adult critical care or adult acute care nursing experience

-- Neonatal - minimum of six months of recent in-patient neonatal nursing experience
+- Neonatal: minimum of six months of recent inpatient neonatal nursing experience

-- Nurse Anesthesia - minimum of one year (two years preferred) of recent adult critical care nursing experience
+- Nurse Anesthesia: minimum of one year (two years preferred) of recent adult critical care nursing experience

-- Pediatric Acute Care - minimum of six months of recent in-patient pediatric nursing experience
+- Pediatric Acute Care: minimum of six months of recent inpatient pediatric nursing experience

 All application materials are taken into consideration when evaluating an applicant.

 Applicants must have earned a baccalaureate degree with a recognized upper-division major upon enrollment.
-The majority of credit toward the degree should be earned through university level coursework.
-Students taking courses under Rush student-at-large status will not be admitted nor allowed to matriculate as an enrolled student if their Rush GPA is below 3.0.
+The majority of credit toward the degree should be earned through university-level coursework.
+Students taking courses under Rush student-at-large status will neither be admitted nor allowed to matriculate as an enrolled student if their Rush GPA is below 3.0.
 A grade of B or better must be earned in any course taken at another institution or as a Rush student-at-large in order for it to be considered for transfer.